 New corporate culture in the sector's transition; the journey of one Elisa continues

 In 2000, the company was named Elisa Communications Oyj.
 A powerful sector transition was taking place in 2003: competition became tighter and prices dropped.
 Operations had to be adjusted to cater to the needs of the customers, the market and the owners.
 The company was named Elisa Oyj and the Board signed the merger plans, according to which most of the subsidiaries fully owned by Elisa merged with the company.
 The German operations (Elisa Kommunikation GMBH) were relinquished.
 The journey to one Elisa started.
 In the 2000s, expansion through corporate acquisitions continued and Saunalahti merged with Elisa.
 In addition to several other companies, Elisa further strengthened its ICT selection to improve companies' productivity and flexibility by acquiring Videra (videoconferencing operator) and Appelsiini (IT outsourcing provider).
 In 2013 Elisa acquired PPO Yhtiöt, Kymen Puhelin and Telekarelia.

 The first one in the world

 Elisa is a telecommunications, ICT and online service company serving 2.3 million consumer, corporate and public administration organisation customers.
-Elisa provides services for communication and entertainment, and tools for improving operating methods and productivity of organisations.
-In Finland Elisa is the market leader in mobile subscriptions and fixed broadband subscriptions.
-Cooperation with Vodafone and Telenor enables international use of services.
+Elisa provides environmentally sustainable services for communication and entertainment, and tools for improving operating methods and productivity of organisations.
+In Finland Elisa is the market leader in mobile subscriptions.
+Cooperation with Vodafone and Telenor enables globally competitive services.

-Elisa is listed on NASDAQ OMX Helsinki Large Cap with over 200 000 shareholders.
-Elisa's revenue in 2013 was 1.55 billion euros and it employed 4,200 people.
+Elisa is listed on Nasdaq Helsinki Large Cap with over 200 000 shareholders.
+Elisa's revenue in 2014 was 1.54 billion euros and it employed 4,100 people.